vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/28_THE_PHILOSOPHY_OF_THE_UPANISADS/10_The_Doctrine_of_Transmigration.md

 • Mundaka Upaniṣad, pp. 63, 66, on iii.
 2. 6.

 v.
-10. 1, 3 the phrases are craddha tapa ity upāsate and iṣṭāpūrte dattam ity upāsate.
+10. 1, 3 the phrases are Śrāddha tapa ity upāsate and iṣṭāpūrte dattam ity upāsate.
 In both iti may be enumera- tive, and the sense be practise faith and asceticism', and 'practise sacrifice gifts and generosity'.

 11 vi.
 2. 15, 16.